vanflux/tetris-ai/README.md

 Simulates near possible movements, calculate the score of each and chooses the best based on score.

 The depth of the search is based on "how good" the board currently is(highest block Y).
-Currently, if left 8 blocks on Y to reach the top of the board, depth=3, if greater than 16, depth=2, else depth=1.
+Currently, if left 8 blocks on Y to reach the top of the board, depth=3, if greater than 8, depth=2, if greater than 16, depth=1.
 These values are arbitrary.

 The score/fitness of a board is calculated in the following way: